bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 ### Binning QC

 We now have genomic bins for each sample.
-A genomic bin is a set of contigs that is believed to come from the same genome.
+A genomic bin is a set of contigs that is assumed to come from the same genome/species.
-We can thus treat it as a genome, and use genome QC tools to assess their quality.
+We can thus treat it as a genome and use genome QC tools to assess their quality.
 We can quickly have an overview of the genome statistics using Quast:

 ```